jeevanparajuli856/BlueScope/README.md

 # Bluetooth Sniffer & Logger

 A cross-platform Python tool to scan **nearby Bluetooth devices** (BLE & Classic), log their details, and export results to **JSON** or **CSV**.
-It’s designed for research, troubleshooting, and educational purposes — not for intercepting or decrypting traffic.
+It’s designed for research, troubleshooting, and educational purposes, not for intercepting or decrypting traffic.

 ## Features
 - **BLE Scanning** (via [Bleak](https://github.com/hbldh/bleak)):